Disorganized or Blooming?

 If we stay buried in this tangled approach, we deplete valuable resources of time, energy and mental flexibility needed to build a thriving life.

-Learning to differentiate between the Tangled Self or the Creative Self, to integrate them into present wholeness is what I call craft of untangling.
+Learning to differentiate between the Tangled Part or the Creative Self, to integrate them into present wholeness is what I call craft of untangling.

 We learn to do this through the Untangle Method.

 As we learn to build a practice with our clutter, or troubled spot which actively identifies our Tangled Self from our Creative Self, we gather an organizing presence for an awakened life.

-Our brains need help to better link and integrate between the regions of our brain.
-Discerning between our parts, helps the brain to organize resourcefully.
+Our brains need help to better link and integrate.
+Discerning between these 2 parts, helps the brain to organize resourcefully.

 Our Tangled Part is hidden in the body and unconscious emotional life.
 It is wired for danger.

-Our Creative Self is activated through the Untangle Method, accessing a new organizing language, imagination and consciousness through our executive function region.
+Our Creative Self is activated through the Untangle Method, accessing a new organizing language, imagination and consciousness through our executive function.

 If you crave a new organizing language to emerge from hiding as well as life skills to build a capacity to thrive, CLICK HERE